Skip to main content

 • Responsibility: The Merchant must explicitly trigger each payment attempt via the API.
 You are responsible for tracking due dates and calculating the amount to be charged for each cycle.

-• Engine Role: The Billing Engine operates strictly as a System of Record.
-It records the transaction history and updates the subscription status based on the outcome of your requests, but it will not automatically generate cycles or attempt charges on its own.
+• Engine's Role: In this mode, the Billing Engine operates strictly as a System of Record for your subscription’s history.
+It handles the core administration of the subscription—such as creating billing cycles, tracking statuses, and mapping out the subscription's evolution over time.
+It will accurately record your transaction history and update subscription statuses based on the outcomes of your requests, but it will not automatically attempt charges on its own.

 • Specific Constraints: For PIX Automático, you must strict adherence to regulatory windows when triggering payments.
 See Merchant-Initiated Rules.